Summer is here and sun to be enjoyed! Summer days are ideal for cats who love to laze about in the heat.

 Throughout the summer your cat will likely while away many days just moving around your garden from spot-to-spot.
 Make sure that you keep the garden as safe as possible.

-If you are having people over, make sure that your cat has somewhere safe (and shaded, if outside) that they can hide if they’re not feeling very sociable.
+If you’re having people over, make sure your cat has somewhere safe (and shaded, if outside) that they can hide if they’re not feeling very sociable.

 Look out for bacterial ‘blooms’ on the water’s surface (clumps of greenish-brown flakes or scum with a pea soup consistency.
 Regularly refreshing any standing water sources in your garden during hot weather will stop bacteria from forming.

 Exposure to blue-green algae is often fatal to pets and can cause long-term health problems if they do survive.

 Many households set up a paddling pool or even swimming pools in the garden during hot weather.
 These pose a real risk to inquisitive cats; most of whom are not strong swimmers.
 Wherever possible you should try and empty your pool out when not in use or at the very least ensure you have a good, sturdy pool cover.

 High-sided pools are a particular issue.
 If a cat falls in, they will struggle to climb out.
 It’s worth remembering that a simple pool cover may look like a solid surface that will look like a good resting spot.

 Pesticides, fertilisers, weed killer and slug pellets can be highly toxic to cats, so it’s essential to use a pet-safe variety or make sure your cat doesn’t have access to areas where these are being used.

 Bee and wasp stings